buraksonmz/kata-spriteatlas/README.md

 ![drawcall gif](https://github.com/buraksonmz/kata-spriteatlas/assets/141739960/9e99f171-c1db-4a26-8af9-d9068c206d33)

 Draw call is a simply CPU saying GPU to draw something.
-Main thread goes idle while Render thread processing draw calls.
+When there are too many draw calls, the CPU can end up spending a significant amount of time waiting for the render thread to finish processing the graphics.

 **Disadvantages of high draw calls**
 Quick battery draining
 Device heat up
-Low performance
+Low performance & Lagging

 **How to reduce draw calls**
 Low poly objects
 Friendly shaders